utkarsh270/openvino/README.md

 # openvino
-This repository contains all the necessary files required to setup OpenVINO on windows platform.
+This repository contains all the necessary files required to setup OpenVINO on Raspberry Pi 4.
 1. Download and install Raspberry Pi imager from https://www.raspberrypi.com/software/
 2. Select the OS as Raspberry Pi Legacy
 3. Select the storage as your SD card.